After months without fans, Atlanta arena springs to life with early voters

 “I’m here because I did my research.
 Their booths are spread wide all across the stadium floor.
 I think it’s safer,” said Franklin, 57, who wore a black “Notorious RBG” T-shirt in honor of the late Supreme Court Justice Ruth Bader Ginsburg.

-Georgia has emerged as a “battleground” state that could help decide the 2020 presidential election.
+Georgia has emerged as a "battleground" state that could help decide the 2020 presidential election, and voter turnout in counties like Fulton, which is nearly here 45% African-American, are key to the race.

 Four years ago, Donald Trump handily took the state and its 16 Electoral College votes.
 This year, polls show a much tighter race between the Republican president and former Vice President Joe Biden, the Democratic nominee.